Best Ski-in Ski-Out Hotels in Snowbird

 What separates The Cliff Lodge from the Lodge at Snowbird is their renowned spa…

-The main difference between The Lodge at Snowbird & Cliff Lodge is that there’s just a *slight* walk from the Lodge at Snowbird to the lift & slopes.
-It’s not long enough, however, for me not to consider this ski-in/ski-out.
-You’ve also got more variety in room types here, with both hotel-style rooms AND condo-type offerings ~ which offer full kitchens (something Cliff Lodge does NOT).
-If you’re traveling as a family or with a bigger group: book a studio or 1-BR, as these will give you bigger footprints, plus a full kitchen, separate living areas, & balconies with mountain views.
+The main difference between The Lodge at Snowbird & Cliff Lodge is there’s a *slight* walk from the Lodge at Snowbird to the slopes.
+I’d still consider this a ski-in/ski-out.
+TAnd there’s more variety in room-types here, with hotel-style rooms AND condos ~ which have full kitchens.
+If you’re traveling as a family: book a studio or 1-BR, which gives you more space, a full kitchen, separate living area, & balconies with mountain views.

-The Lodge at Snowbird also has an outdoor pool & hot tub, plus a French-American bistro with a full bar for some good apres-ski.
-There’s also a steam room, sauna, & fitness center…plus free parking.
+The Lodge at Snowbird also has an outdoor pool & hot tub, plus a French-American bistro with a full bar for apres-ski.
+There’s a steam room, sauna, & fitness center…& free parking.

 Closest Ski Lift: Aerial Tram

-The Lodge at Snowbird sits right by the Aerial Tram, & is just a short walk from ski rentals.
-Photo by Visit Snowbird.
+The Lodge at Snowbird sits right by the Aerial Tram.
+Photo: Visit Snowbird.

 – Mary Peraria-Heinrich